Aloosli/readme-generator/README.md

 ## Description

-A simple README generator that uses node.js to generate a readme  file
+A simple README file generator using node.js

-## Table of Contents

-undefined

 ## Usage

-open your terminal and type node index.js
+Open your terminal and type node index.js

-## Installation

-undefined

-## Contribution

-undefined

-## Test

-undefined

 ## License